jbmattos/EsmamDS/README.md

 # EsmamDS
-Exceptional Survival Model AntMiner - Diverse Search is an ACO-based Exceptional Model Mining framework to the discovery of diverse subgroups with unusual survival behaviour.
+Exceptional Survival Model AntMiner - Diverse Search is an ACO-based Exceptional Model Mining framework to provide straightforward characterisations of subgroups presenting unusual survival models, given by the Kaplan-Meier estimates.
+The EsmamDS builds on the Esmam algorithm (https://github.com/jbmattos/ESM-AM_bracis2020) to address the problem of pattern redundancy and provide a more diverse and more informative characterisation of survival behaviour.